dagraham/plm-dgraham/README.md

 #### 1. Create the project file

-Start *plm*, if necessary, and use the *create project* command:
+Start *plm*, if necessary, and use the *create project* command for manual project creation:

         command: c

 Then follow the on-line prompts to enter the project information.
 This information will be stored in a new file in the projects directory, `<project_name>.yaml`, where `<project_name>` is the name you provide for the project.

-A short name that sorts well and is suggestive is recommended, e.g., `2022-4Q-TU`.
+A short project name that sorts well and is suggestive is recommended.

+If instead you want to create a new project from a template, use the *template project* command:

+        command: t

+This template-based path is intended for recurring project types such as `tuesday_doubles`, `monday_doubles` or `friday_doubles`.
+Completion is available when entering the template name.
+The selected template prefills common values such as the player tag, whether play repeats weekly, the weekday, the number of players, the number of courts, whether `TBD` can be assigned and whether "last resort" responses are allowed.

+For repeating template-based projects, *plm* can also optionally derive quarter defaults from either:

+- `yyyy/mm` with a two-digit month, e.g., `2025/04`
+- `yyyy/q` with a one-digit quarter, e.g., `2025/2`

+In these cases, *plm* will infer the relevant quarter and use it to suggest:

+- a project title based on the template, e.g., `Tuesday Tennis 2nd Quarter 2025`
+- a beginning date, e.g., `2025/4/1`
+- an ending date, e.g., `2025/6/30`
+- a project name, e.g., `2025-2Q-TU`

+You can then accept these suggestions or edit them before the new project file is written.

+For template-based projects with derived quarter defaults, the *reply by date* can be entered in either of these forms:

+- an absolute date using `yyyy/mm/dd` with two-digit month and day, e.g., `2026/06/19`
+- a relative weekday rule such as `3FR`, interpreted in the month preceding the starting month

+For example, for the 3rd quarter of 2026, entering `3FR` would correspond to `2026/06/19`, the third Friday in June 2026.

+You can also use command *x* to export a reusable template snippet from an existing project.
+The export command prompts you to select a project and then suggests:

+- a template name based on the project name
+- a human-readable description
+- a `TITLE_TEMPLATE` based on the project title

+The generated YAML snippet includes only reusable template fields such as `PLAYER_TAG`, `CAN`, `REPEAT`, `DAY`, `NUM_COURTS`, `NUM_PLAYERS`, `ASSIGN_TBD` and `ALLOW_LAST`.
+Project-specific fields such as reply dates, playing dates, responses and schedules are omitted.
+The snippet is displayed for review and can optionally be copied to the system clipboard.

 The value of `CAN` in the project settings affects both the request for player dates and the interpretation of the dates: